Medius Accessibility Statement

 Accessibility Commitment and Standards

 Medius is committed to ensuring digital accessibility for all users, including individuals with disabilities.
-Our objective is to deliver a seamless and inclusive experience across our spend management and accounts payable automation products.
+Our objective is to deliver a seamless and inclusive experience across our spend management and accounts payable automation products, our websites (Medius.com and Expensya.com), and any publicly controlled digital platforms where Medius maintains control.

-We aim to comply with the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA and are progressively aligning with the updated WCAG 2.2 Level AA criteria.
-These efforts are integrated into our ongoing user interface modernization initiatives as part of our strategy to build accessible, user-friendly experiences by default.
+We aim to conform with EN 301 549 and its incorporated WCAG 2.1 Level AA criteria, and are progressively aligning with the updated WCAG 2.2 Level AA standard.
+These efforts are integrated into our ongoing user interface modernization program and our strategy to make accessible, user-friendly experiences the default across all Medius products.

 Scope of Coverage

 While some Medius interfaces are accessible via mobile browsers, most core workflows are designed for desktop use.
-Native mobile applications are available for specific use cases, such as expense reporting and approvals.
+Native mobile applications are available for specific use cases, including expense reporting and approvals.
 We are committed to improving mobile accessibility in supported use cases as part of our product development roadmap.

 Some third-party embedded tools or legacy interfaces may have inconsistent accessibility support.
 These are identified and addressed as part of our modernization program.